 - Practice practice practice

 - There are different techniques out there for depth of field, don’t jump in before you have the confidence of control

-My Ultimate Beginners Course was designed to help you gain confidence with how your camera works and put you in the driving seat.
+My Masterclass in Photography was designed to help you gain confidence with how your camera works and put you in the driving seat.
 In the first week we look at your camera and in week two we dive into aperture and how to use it both technically and creatively.

 If you need some more guidance to get your photography to the next level I highly recommend this course, and so do loads of previous students.
 Learn more about the course here.